Gas safety and servicing

 - To turn off your home’s gas supply at the isolation valve (unless this is in a cellar).

 You should also contact us to report the problem – but make sure you call the National Grid and follow their advice first.
-Speak to our Customer Service team by calling 0800 013 8555.
+Speak to our Customer Experience team by calling 0800 013 8555.

 How to turn off your gas